-The AR6 Synthesis Report will be based on the three Working Group contributions to the AR6 as well as on the three Special Reports prepared in this assessment cycle.
+The AR6 Synthesis Report is based on the three Working Group contributions to the AR6 as well as on the three Special Reports prepared in this assessment cycle.

-GENEVA, Jan 3 – The Intergovernmental Panel on Climate Change (IPCC) has opened registration for the Government and Expert Review …
+GENEVA, July 17 – The Intergovernmental Panel on Climate Change (IPCC) will be electing its new Bureau and the Bureau …

 At the 58th Session of the Bureau (Electronic session, 19-20 May 2020), the Chair established a Scientific Steering Committee (SSC) for the Synthesis Report (SYR) of the IPCC Sixth Assessment Report (AR6) to support the development of the SYR.
-The SYR SSC comprises the whole IPCC Bureau, excluding those members who serve as Review Editors to the SYR.
+The SYR SSC comprised the whole IPCC Bureau of the sixth assessment cycle, excluding those members who serve as Review Editors to the SYR.